Ata Thambaycha Naay!: Production

-In mid-December, the film was officially launched at an event attended by Mumbai Municipal Commissioner Bhushan Gagrani, Deputy Commissioner Kiran Dighavkar, Zee Studios executives Umesh K. Bansal and Bavesh Janwalekar, producers Nidhi Parmar Hiranandani and Dharam Walia, retired Municipal Officer Udaykumar Shiroorkar, and members of the cast, who were also present at the launch.
+In mid-December, the film was officially launched at an event attended by Mumbai Municipal Commissioner Bhushan Gagrani, Deputy Commissioner Kiran Dighavkar, Zee Studios executives Umesh K. Bansal and Bavesh Janwalekar, producers Nidhi Parmar Hiranandani and Dharam Walia, retired Municipal Officer Udaykumar Shirurkar, and members of the cast, who were also present at the launch.

-The story is inspired by the real-life journey of Udaykumar Shiroorkar, a retired Assistant Municipal Commissioner (AMC), who motivated 23 Class IV workers of the BMC to complete their basic school education.
+The story is inspired by the real-life journey of Udaykumar Shirurkar, a retired Assistant Municipal Commissioner (AMC), who motivated 23 Class IV workers of the BMC to complete their basic school education.

 The renowned actors Bharat Jadhav and Siddhartha Jadhav, who have previously worked together in several successful films and are much loved by audiences, are reuniting on screen after many years.